-Environmental and visual pollution, caused by poor disposal of solid waste, is a big problem in Ayapel, where Colombia's second most important wetland is located.
-There is no recycling culture and its inhabitants don't know the environmental and economic benefits that these resources could bring.
-We are promoting an initiative to develop a social, economic and environmental model created to take advantage of solid waste and to prevent further degrading of the swamp which affects public health.
+Environmental and visual pollution, caused by poor disposal of solid waste, is a problem in Ayapel, where Colombia's second most important wetland is located.
+Unfortunately, the absence of a recycling and waste disposal culture resulted in most waste ending up on the streets or finding its way into the sensitive wetland.
+CorpoAyapel implements an innovative social, economic and environmental model for recycling solid waste and preventing further degradation of the ecosystem.

 In Ayapel solid waste collection takes place only in the urban area.
 In rural areas there is no cleaning service and garbage is either dumped in the swamp, incinerated or buried.
 The biggest challenge of this project is to educate and raise awareness among the population about the importance of recycling and the appropriate use of solid waste to protect their health, their environmental wealth and to generate economic income from the collection and transformation of this waste.